Singapore — 10 min

 When you hire international workers, you become responsible for their data.
 Your global payroll solution provides a way for you to safeguard that data by placing it in the hands of local experts who understand where data can and cannot be hosted or transferred.

-Every company with data of European citizens is subject to GDPR, but your responsibilities become even broader when you hire Europeans to your team.
-Different countries around the world all have different laws relating to data protection, and they all have processes to enforce steep penalties for companies out of compliance.
-If you do not have full-time data protection teams with local knowledge within your company, you could benefit from working with a global payroll provider with team members on the ground in every country where you hire.
+Different countries all have different laws relating to data protection, and they all have processes to enforce steep penalties for companies out of compliance.
+If you don’t have full-time data protection teams with local knowledge within your company, you could benefit from working with a global payroll provider with team members on the ground in every country where you hire.

 Overtime hour limits and rates